wet-boew/wet-boew-documentation/research/2020-36-json-ld-and-rdfa.md

 Additional research regarding of the use of JSON-LD with RDFa.

-The goad is to refine our approach as it was defined by DD-8 and try to get an compromise with how structure data is being validated by popular online tool and try to reduce at minimum any duplication.
+The goal is to refine our approach as it was defined by DD-8 and try to get an compromise with how structure data is being validated by popular online tool and try to reduce at minimum any duplication.

 ## Conclusion